Assessment

 All Elementary & High School SOR students must complete this assessment as part of April's informal assessment.
 CHeS encourages the growth of core competencies throughout the learning journey and the student will be encouraged to self-reflect often regarding their communication, thinking, personal & social competency.

-The graduation status update will be provided on the final summary of learning report for 10-12 students and will inform parents/guardians, and students of the information they need to ensure graduation requirements are met.
+A graduation status update will be provided on the mid-year report for grade 12 students and the final summary of learning report for all 10-12 students and will inform parents/guardians, and students of the information they need to ensure graduation requirements are met.

-• the graduation requirements as outlined in the Graduation Program Order;
+• which grad requirements, as outlined in the Graduation Program Order, still need to be met.

 • a student’s completion of any Provincial assessments; and